Lachimax/publications/Marnoch2025_PhD-Thesis/frb_populations/README.md

 #### `00-retrieve.py`

-Currently does nothing; will retrieve data for the following scripts.
+Retrieve data for the following scripts.

 #### `02-imaging.py`